 They agreed to cooperate in the future, including transforming China’s sports products and service standards into international standard and implementing activities of ISO-related International standards during China Sports show.

 In front of such a big market, the first question is when to start the first bite?
 Here’s two most used “market cuts” for China sports goods market.

 According to development level, China sports goods market can be divided into 3 segments: the first-tier city market, the second-tier city market, and rural market.

-The first-tier cities refer to those big cities like Beijing and Shanghai, the market of which has already been well developed.
+The first-tier cities refer to those big cities like Beijing and Shanghai, the market of which has already been well-developed.
 The market here is ready for high class or expansive sports goods and consumers care more about quality and function.

-Second-tier cities refer to those prefectural level cities whose population is less than 2 million.
+Second-tier cities refer to those prefecture level cities whose population is less than 2 million.
 Now there are about 600 cities categorized as second-tier cities in China and major growth of urbanization like population and finance growth in China will come from these 600 cities.
 Then the increase of personal income will also be reflected on the consumption.
-However, limited by knowledge and access to information, consumers here do not care function or quality or they don’t know how to choose.
+However, limited by knowledge and access to information, consumers here do not care function or quality, or they don’t know how to choose.
 In another way, they care more about the brand.